LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Apple Business Chat Templates/Time_Picker_Template.md

 The following capabilities are supported:

-1. **receivedMessage and replyMessage** bubbles style structures (which are the layouts for the bubbles that are received by the consumer and then sent back by the consumer).
+1. **receivedMessage and replyMessage** bubbles style structures (which are the templates for the bubbles that are received by the consumer and then sent back by the consumer).
 This allows the brand to create a Time Picker with bubbles containing title, subtitle, style size and image.

 2. **Timeslots** - Enables the agent to generate an array of time slots for the consumer’s options.